Utility-Scale Quantum State Preparation: Classical Training using Pauli Path Simulation: Discussion

 Another important direction is applying and testing our method on fermionic problems --- an essential step toward tackling realistic challenges in quantum materials and quantum chemistry.
 In such cases, one can employ various fermion-to-qubit encodings to map the fermionic Hamiltonian into a qubit Hamiltonian.
 Mappings such as the Jordan–Wigner transformation can introduce long-range or multi-qubit interactions, which pose difficulties for classical numerical methods and for near-term quantum hardware.
 These complications, however, are largely benign for the Pauli Path simulation.

 Improving the parameter update algorithm is another technical challenge worth to pursue.
 In this work, we employed SPSA combined with ADAM.
 While SPSA has the advantage of requiring only two evaluations of the cost function per optimization step, its stochastic nature limits the final accuracy.
+This limitation can be mitigated by lowering the learning rate and by averaging the gradient estimates over multiple evaluations.
+Although we did not systematically test the optimization outcomes across many different random seeds, our limited test cases suggest that different randomized initial parameters lead to consistent final results up to several significant digits.

 Exploring alternative optimization algorithms is therefore warranted.
 For instance, implementing automatic differentiation could reduce the number of cost function evaluations needed to compute gradients while maintaining high accuracy.
 Another promising option is the quantum natural gradient --- a second-order derivative based optimization method that has been shown to have advantage over first-order derivative based methods such as gradient descent or ADAM~\cite{wierichsAvoiding2020}.
 Incorporating the quantum natural gradient (or an approximate version of it) into our Pauli Path–simulated variational algorithm would be an interesting direction for future work.

 Beyond algorithmic improvements, our method has the potential to raise the bar for claims of practical quantum advantage in the domain of variational quantum algorithms.
 As demonstrated in this work, Pauli Path–simulated results can achieve very low relative energy errors across a variety of quantum many-body Hamiltonians.
 To establish a genuine quantum advantage, a near-term device must therefore demonstrate that, despite the presence of noise, it can prepare a variational ground state with energy superior to what can be achieved classically.
 At the same time, our results highlight that systems with gapless energy spectra pose greater challenges for Pauli Path–simulated parametrized circuits.
 Determining whether quantum-executed variational algorithms can offer an advantage in such regimes is a worthwhile endeavor.